jnunyez/synchronization/README.md

 - A GPS antenna with clear sight of the sky connected to the GNSS receiver of the STS card.

-- [Authenticate as Cluster Admin inside your environment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) in the OpenShift Cluster.
+- [Authenticate as Cluster Admin inside your environment][12] in the OpenShift Cluster.

 - Worker Node based on [SYS-210P][4] is used in this post, but other server platforms that meet the PCIe Gen4 slot and height requirements should work.
   - Red Hat Enterprise Linux CoreOS.
   - PCI-Express 4.0 x16 free slot in worker node.

-- A container image with the following utilities installed: lspci, ethtools, and lsusb.
+- A container image with the following utilities installed: `lspci`, `ethtools`, and `lsusb`.
 This image will be used in the worker node equipped with STS card.

 ## Install Silicom Timing Synchronization Operator <a name="installation"></a>